KSchuilenburg/KSchuilenburg/README.md

 I'm KSchuilenburg and thank you for checking out my profile!

-Currently I am a third year student Informatica at the Hogeschool Rotterdam
+Currently I am a first year student at Breda University of Applied Science where I study Games

 My passion is nature and sustainability and I will do anything to make a positive impact on the world around me